stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Assuming that I was sane and awake, my experience on that night was such as has befallen no man before.
 It was, moreover, a frightful confirmation of all I had sought to dismiss as myth and dream.
-Mercifully there is no proof, for in my fright I lost the awesome object which would&mdash;if real and brought out of that noxious abyss&mdash;have formed irrefutable evidence.
-When I came upon the horror I was alone&mdash;and I have up to now told no one about it.
+Mercifully there is no proof, for in my fright I lost the awesome object which would--if real and brought out of that noxious abyss--have formed irrefutable evidence.
+When I came upon the horror I was alone--and I have up to now told no one about it.
 I could not stop the others from digging in its direction, but chance and the shifting sand have so far saved them from finding it.
-Now I must formulate some definitive statement&mdash;not only for the sake of my own mental balance, but to warn such others as may read it seriously.
+Now I must formulate some definitive statement--not only for the sake of my own mental balance, but to warn such others as may read it seriously.

-  These pages&mdash;much in whose earlier parts will be familiar to close readers of the general and scientific press&mdash;are written in the cabin of the ship that is bringing me home.
-I shall give them to my son, Prof. Wingate Peaslee of Miskatonic University&mdash;the only member of my family who stuck to me after my queer amnesia of long ago, and the man best informed on the inner facts of my case.
+  These pages--much in whose earlier parts will be familiar to close readers of the general and scientific press--are written in the cabin of the ship that is bringing me home.
+I shall give them to my son, Prof. Wingate Peaslee of Miskatonic University--the only member of my family who stuck to me after my queer amnesia of long ago, and the man best informed on the inner facts of my case.
 Of all living persons, he is least likely to ridicule what I shall tell of that fateful night.
 I did not enlighten him orally before sailing, because I think he had better have the revelation in written form.
 Reading and re-reading at leisure will leave with him a more convincing picture than my confused tongue could hope to convey.
-He can do as he thinks best with this account&mdash;shewing it, with suitable comment, to any quarters where it will be likely to accomplish good.
+He can do as he thinks best with this account--shewing it, with suitable comment, to any quarters where it will be likely to accomplish good.
 It is for the sake of such readers as are unfamiliar with the earlier phases of my case that I am prefacing the revelation itself with a fairly ample summary of its background.

-  My name is Nathaniel Wingate Peaslee, and those who recall the newspaper tales of a generation back&mdash;or the letters and articles in psychological journals six or seven years ago&mdash;will know who and what I am.
+  My name is Nathaniel Wingate Peaslee, and those who recall the newspaper tales of a generation back--or the letters and articles in psychological journals six or seven years ago--will know who and what I am.
 The press was filled with the details of my strange amnesia in 1908&ndash;13, and much was made of the traditions of horror, madness, and witchcraft which lurk behind the ancient Massachusetts town then and now forming my place of residence.
 Yet I would have it known that there is nothing whatever of the mad or sinister in my heredity and early life.
 This is a highly important fact in view of the shadow which fell so suddenly upon me from   outside   sources.
-It may be that centuries of dark brooding had given to crumbling, whisper-haunted Arkham a peculiar vulnerability as regards such shadows&mdash;though even this seems doubtful in the light of those other cases which I later came to study.
+It may be that centuries of dark brooding had given to crumbling, whisper-haunted Arkham a peculiar vulnerability as regards such shadows--though even this seems doubtful in the light of those other cases which I later came to study.
 But the chief point is that my own ancestry and background are altogether normal.
-What came, came from   somewhere else  &mdash;where, I even now hesitate to assert in plain words.
+What came, came from   somewhere else  --where, I even now hesitate to assert in plain words.

   I am the son of Jonathan and Hannah (Wingate) Peaslee, both of wholesome old Haverhill stock.
-I was born and reared in Haverhill&mdash;at the old homestead in Boardman Street near Golden Hill&mdash;and did not go to Arkham till I entered Miskatonic University at the age of eighteen.
+I was born and reared in Haverhill--at the old homestead in Boardman Street near Golden Hill--and did not go to Arkham till I entered Miskatonic University at the age of eighteen.
 That was in 1889.
 After my graduation I studied economics at Harvard, and came back to Miskatonic as Instructor of Political Economy in 1895.
 For thirteen years more my life ran smoothly and happily.
 I married Alice Keezar of Haverhill in 1896, and my three children,